Team-Loftly/Room-to-Grow/README.md

     - Result: The user can successfully create a habit with title "><img src=x onerror=alert('XSS')> .
 The input treats this entire script as a title and doesn't execute the script.
     - Mitigation Actions: Added an onChange handler to the input to check the input against a regular expression "/[<>"'\/\\]/" and give an error if it includes any of these characters so they can't be entered.
   - Test 3:
-    - Result: The user can successfully create a habit with title <div onmouseover="alert('XSS')">Hover me</div>.
+    - Result: The user can successfully create a habit with title &lt;div onmouseover="alert('XSS')"&gt;Hover me&lt;div&gt;.
 The input treats this entire script as a title and doesn't execute the script.
     - Mitigation Actions: Added an onChange handler to the input to check the input against a regular expression "/[<>"'\/\\]/" and give an error if it includes any of these characters so they can't be entered.
 - New habit description field:
   - Test 1: